Carey Wilson (writer)

 Carey Wilson (May 19, 1889 – February 1, 1962) was an American screenwriter, voice actor, and producer.

 Life and career

 Born in 1889 in Philadelphia, Wilson's screenplays include Ben-Hur (1925), Mutiny on the Bounty (1935), and The Great Heart (1938).
 His credits as producer include Green Dolphin Street (1947).
 He also narrated many nuclear test films, produced by the Atomic Energy Commission – now the United States Department of Energy – and by the United States Department of Defense, including ones on Operation Sandstone (1948) and Operation Greenhouse (1951).

 Wilson was one of the thirty-six Hollywood pioneers who founded the Academy of Motion Picture Arts and Sciences in 1927.
 He also collaborated with Jean Harlow on her novel Today is Tonight.

+In the 1934 California gubernatorial election Democrat Upton Sinclair ran against Republican Frank Merriam, the latter of whom MGM supported.
+Irving Thalberg was to lead MGM's anti-Sinclair campaign and the studio recruited Wilson to create a series of anti-Sinclair propaganda films.
+These films, directed by Felix E. Feist, included fake newsreels of Sinclair supporters who were portrayed as bums and criminals.
+They were shown in Californian movie theaters, with one episode featuring hired actors as Sinclair supporters speaking with foreign accents.

 Legacy

 For his contribution in films, Wilson has a star on the Hollywood Walk of Fame, located on 6301 Hollywood Blvd.

 In a 2011 episode of the reality TV series Pawn Stars, Wilson's granddaughter was featured, as she sold a cigarette lighter and ID badge that had belonged to him during his time as a propaganda filmmaker for the United States government.